arbor-sim/arbor/doc/python/recipe.rst

     .. function:: probes(gid)

-        Returns a list specifying the probe addresses describing probes on the cell ``gid``.
+        Returns a list specifying the probeset addresses describing probes on the cell ``gid``.
-        Each address in the list is an opaque object of type :class:`probe` produced by cell kind-specific probe address functions.
-Each probe address in the list has a corresponding probe id of type :class:`cell_member`: an id ``(gid, i)`` refers to the probes described by the ith entry in the list returned by ``get_probes(gid)``.
+        Each address in the list is an opaque object of type :class:`probe` produced by cell kind-specific probeset address functions.
+Each probeset address in the list has a corresponding probeset id of type :class:`cell_member`: an id ``(gid, i)`` refers to the probes described by the ith entry in the list returned by ``get_probes(gid)``.

         By default returns an empty list.